fioprotocol/fio-devhub/_docs/fio-protocol/multisig.md

 <br>

-**g) Next, remove the permission for the existing key by clicking on the "X" in the keys panel**
+**g) Next, remove the permission for the existing key by clicking on the "X" in the keys panel.**

 ![Image]({{ site.baseurl }}/assets/img/msig/keyspanel.png)